mattsmithtutoring/mattsmithtutoring/README.md

 # mattsmithtutoring

+My tutoring website.

+## Description

+This is the code for my tutoring website, <https://mattsmithtutoring.com>.
+It is a static site written in Vue and uses Vuetify for formatting and components.
+It is hosted on [Netlify](https://www.netlify.com/).

 ## Set up the development environment

 I use [Vagrant](https://www.vagrantup.com/) to run a local VM for my dev environment.
 Vagrant requires a backend VM software; I recommend [VirtualBox](https://www.virtualbox.org/).
 Follow these steps to set up the dev environment: